 - Udacity: Machine Learning for trading

 There were a couple of books widely recommended from multiple sources especially from several handles on Reddit.
-The first one is a nice hands-on book, allowing you to build on the course from Udacity.
+The first one is a nice hands-on book, allowing you to build on the course of Udacity.

 These are some of the blogs which have interesting commentary, a couple of them are by the same authors as the books.

-- Numerai: Had participated on this portal way back when they had just got started.
+- Numerai: Had participated in this portal way back when they had just got started.
 Had even received some bitcoin as a part of the reward.
 Ever since they have gone on to create their cryptocurrency and made several changes to the overall platform.
 Think ML for finance in Kaggle style.

 - Quantopian: Another popular platform but more traditional in nature with a much more simpler scheme.
 Has plenty of data sources, nice research environment and a thriving community on forums.